-The FY2020 Assistance to Firefighters Grant (AFG) for Training and Equipment is a great opportunity to apply for grant funding to implement the International Association of Fire Fighters (IAFF)/International Association of Fire Chiefs (IAFC) Wellness-Fitness Initiative (WFI) and Peer Fitness Trainer (PFT) Programs in your department.
+The FY2024 Assistance to Firefighters Grant (AFG) for Training and Equipment is a great opportunity to apply for grant funding to help implement programs to support the International Association of Fire Fighters (IAFF)/International Association of Fire Chiefs (IAFC) Wellness-Fitness Initiative (WFI) in your department.
+This document will provide guidance to assist in completing an AFG application for grant funding for the Fit To Thrive (F2T) program.